 Rethymnon’s Old Town has few secrets to reveal during the nighttime.
 After 10 PM the shops are closing and slowly the crowd is disappearing.
 So don’t rush to return to your hotel and stay a bit longer.

 Enjoy delicious Cretan dishes at traditional tavernas accompanied by live music.
 Whether it is a jazz piano or folk Greek musical instruments you won’t regret it.

-Otherwise find secret bars hidden in the gardens of the houses, or in the old buildings, and try some of the signature cocktails with top local ingredients.
+Otherwise find secret bars hidden in the gardens of the houses, or the old buildings, and try some of the signature cocktails with top local ingredients.

 If neither of these tempts you, then just wander along the streets and rediscover the narrow alleys under the shining stars.
 Don’t miss passing by the Rimondi Fountain which is beautifully illuminated during the evenings.

 Do you think you are done for the night?
 Oh no, other amazing things are waiting for you!

-Keep in mind that the kitchen in the restaurants and tavernas operates till midnight, so if you stop for a late dinner, be sure to make your order till 11:30 PM.
+Insider’s tip: Keep in mind that the kitchen in the restaurants and tavernas operates till midnight, so if you stop for a late dinner, be sure to make your order by 11.30 pm.

 Only a little time in town?